An easy recipe and guidelines for making homemade raw dog food that you can tweak as necessary to what best fits your dog.

 Using those simple proportions, you can pretty much make up your own recipe from whatever you have on hand or find on sale at the store or.

-Vegetables/fruits: Ginger happens to hate vegetables and fruit.
+Vegetables/fruits: Ginger happens to hate raw vegetables and fruit.
 She’s literally spit them out before or eaten around them if we’ve tried to feed her some in her bowl.
-So I choose sweet things here like apples and carrots and they get processed real fine so she can’t tell.
+So I choose sweet things here like apples, carrots and sweet potatoes that get processed real fine so she can’t tell.
 Avoid onions, grapes and raisins as they can cause kidney failure in dogs.
+It’s also a myth that vegetables provide no nutritional value to dogs.
+While they’re not necessary to support healthy dogs, they do provide added minerals and nutrients for better health overall.

 How much raw food do I feed my dog?